SteCiu01/DAX-Filtering-and-Data-Modelling/DAX-Codes/Label Format Measures/README.md

 You can have both millions and thousands for the same measure and this comes very handy in situations where you have very big differences.

-For instance imagine one month you have 40K and all the others are on millions scale, and you set up decimal 1.
+For instance imagine one month you have 40K and all the others are on millions scale, and you set up 1 decimal to display.
 - Using the value formatting available in the visuals formatting you would have something like: 2.4M, 1.2M, 0.0M
 - Using this new formatting technique you would have: 2.4M, 1.2M, 40.2K